go to main contents

 Planning

-Based on the defined competence profile, every year, the teaching staff makes and publishes the teaching guides of each subject, with the aim of:
+On the basis of the profile of each degree, every year the teaching staff makes and publishes the teaching guides of each subject, with the aim of:

 • Establish a training commitment with the student.